Autonomous quantum clocks using athermal resources: Discussions

 \section{Discussions}

 We presented simple models for engineering non-equilibrium conditions in a three level quantum system by combining different quantum measurements---of spin and fluorescence---treated as athermal resources.
 A quantum clock realization was the focus of this article where the statistics of the total number of ticks within a given time period are generically sub-Poissonian, alluding to the quantum nature of observed ticks.
+We used the large deviation principle for resonance flourescence and the Mandel's Q parameter to quantify the statistics.
+Our approach differ from existing literature on applying large deviation principle to study the flourescence counting statistics~\cite{garrahan_thermodynamics_2010}, owing to the inclusion of athermal resources to drive the fluorescence ticks.
+Considering simple examples, we also obtain closed form results for the moment generating function that determines the full counting statistics in the limit of large but finite time.

-We used a large deviation principle for resonance flourescence (see for example, Ref.~\cite{garrahan_thermodynamics_2010}) and the Mandel's Q parameter~\cite{mandel_sub-poissonian_1979} to quantify the statistics.
-A natural consequence of the sub-Poissonian statistics is that the clock ticks more regularly than a radio-carbon clock, which obeys a Poissonian statistics~\cite{milburn_thermodynamics_2020}.
+A natural consequence of the sub-Poissonian statistics obtained is that the clock ticks more regularly than a radio-carbon clock, which obeys a Poissonian statistics~\cite{milburn_thermodynamics_2020}.
 We also briefly discussed the sense in which the fueling of athermal clocks is strictly quantum.
 Certain degree of non-commutativity between the measured observable and the clock's Hamiltonian is necessary to fuel the clock ticks, and an optimal clock is realized in our description when the measured observable is maximally non-commuting with the clock's Hamiltonian.
 Such considerations are strictly quantum, as one requires to measure in a unitary rotated basis (as opposed to the clock's Hamiltonian) to fuel the clock, which is not feasible in a classical three level system.
 The clock ticks even at zero temperature, consuming resources such as chemical potential gradients driving the measurement apparatuses, as opposed to temperature gradients in a thermal quantum clock.
 The non-equilibrium resources realize a quantum battery~\cite{campaioli_enhancing_2017,barra_dissipative_2019,binder_quantacell_2015,levy_quantum_2016} in effect, fueling the ticks of the quantum clock.

 We also extended our analysis to include hybrid quantum clocks, where both thermal and athermal resources are used to fuel the clock.
 We find that observing the clock ticks has non-trivial back-action on the ticking rate of the clock for such hybrid clocks as well; the non-equilibrium steady state populations which determines the rate at which the clock ticks is strictly athermal, even when only thermal resources are consumed.